 Two types of UV rays, UVA and UVB, damage the skin, which can lead to premature aging and skin cancers including melanoma, basal cell carcinoma, and squamous cell carcinoma.
 UV exposure also can cause cataracts and cancers of the eye.

-But while most of us think of summer sun and surf when we think of UV dangers, there are other sources of ultraviolet light that are less obvious: sun glare from snow or sand, tanning beds, sunlight through clouds, welding arcs, black-light lamps and laboratory equipment, to name a few.
+Sources of UV exposure can include: sun glare from snow or sand, tanning beds, sunlight through clouds, welding arcs, black-light lamps and laboratory equipment.
 UV exposure is also determined by factors such as time of day, season of the year and elevation.

 If you can’t stay in the shade, the best way to protect yourself from exposure to UV rays outdoors is to cover up.
 Especially between the hours of 10 a.m. and 4 p.m., wear wide-brimmed hats, long sleeves and pants, and sunglasses.
 If your outdoor activity makes this mode of dress impossible (or at least, spoils the fun), use sunscreen with at least SPF 15.
 Reapply every two hours—more often if sweating or swimming.

 The Centers for Disease Control reports that most t-shirts have an SPF below 15, so even if wearing a light shirt, sunscreen should be applied.
 In addition, a wet t-shirt offers less protection than a dry one.

 The rumors are true—tanning beds are a bad idea.
 The CDC advises that indoor tanning is not safe, and that “a base tan is not a safe tan.”
 Due to health factors including increased risk of melanoma, many states ban the use of tanning beds by minors.